AyeshaNasirWebDeveloper/GIAIC-Q4-Learning/Task-5/README.md

-# :airplane: FastAPI Dependency Injection Examples
+# :airplane: FastAPI Dependency Injection

 This project demonstrates the use of **Dependency Injection** in FastAPI through simple and practical examples.
 It showcases how to write clean, reusable, and testable API logic using built-in `Depends` and custom dependencies including class-based dependencies.